 Invoice/Remittance

-3.3 Out-of-Flight Texas Retail Market Testing
+3.3 Adhoc Texas Retail Market Testing

 The Texas Market Test Plan assumes that testing will occur during a regularly scheduled test flight.
 However on those occasions when the only requirements for testing between Market Participants are connectivity with ERCOT, connectivity with the TDSPs and/or connectivity with their Bank, the REP has the option to request testing from the TDSPs and ERCOT at anytime during a regularly scheduled flight.
 The definition of a regularly scheduled flight for the purposes of this section is the time frame between the connectivity kick-off call and the end date for Contingency testing for the Flight.
 This request shall be made via e-mail to the primary, secondary, and business testing contacts of the TDSP and ERCOT no later than two weeks in advance of their requested testing timeline.
 Upon receipt of request, the TDSPs and ERCOT, within two weeks, will be required to propose a test schedule with the REP.